Liverpool’s Mane and Southampton’s Djenepo nominated for Premier League awards | Goal.com

 Mane was in a terrific form for the Reds in the 2019-20 campaign, helping his side to win the title for the first time in 30 years.

-The Senegal international scored 18 goals and provided nine assists in 35 league games, besides winning a number of penalties with his dazzling displays for Jurgen Klopp’s men.
+The Senegal international scored 18 goals and provided nine assists in 35 league games, besides his other dazzling displays for Jurgen Klopp’s men.

 Following his performances, he has been shortlisted for the best player prize along with his teammates Trent Alexander-Arnold and Jordan Henderson.